 The New York Department of Financial Services (NYDFS) Cybersecurity Regulation (23 NYCRR 500) is a set of rules issued by the New York Department of Financial Services that imposes cybersecurity demands on all financial firms.
 The initiative behind the regulation is to protect the financial services industry and its customers from the growing threat of malicious actors and cyberattacks.

-The NYDFS applies to all entities operating or required to operate under DFS licensure, registration, charter or who are otherwise DFS-regulated, as well as their third-party vendors and service providers.
-They include:
+The NYDFS Cybersecurity Regulation applies to all entities operating under DFS licensure, registry, charter, additionally to their third-party distributors and providers.

 Foreign banks licensed to operate in New York

 The NYDFS Cybersecurity Regulation provides few exemptions for organizations employing fewer than ten people, generating less than $5 million in gross annual revenue from New York operations in each of the previous three years, or having less than $10 million in year-end total assets.

 What are the requirements for NYDFS Cybersecurity Regulation compliance?

 Regulation 23 NYCRR 500 establishes a basic framework for organizations to develop comprehensive cybersecurity programs tailored to their business models and risks.
 The framework is divided into 23 sections that address the requirements for developing and implementing a strong cybersecurity program.

 However, for this framework, the NYDFS has developed a phased implementation process.
 The implementation is divided into four categories, each with its own start date, providing businesses enough time to implement stronger controls and procedures into their business operation.